hanspaerna/q3js-kob/README.md

   - Home page is simplified (no server search)
   - Check of integrity of the client files and removal of those that are no longer on server
   - Usernames are limited to 16 chars according to CPMA requirements and cannot have spaces
+  - Server card is reactive, it is refreshed automatically with a reasonable interval
   - I've probably missed something...

 Q3JS compiles `ioquake3` to WebAssembly, streams the original `pak` assets through a modern React front end, tunnels UDP